Wallasey (constituency)

-Wallasey is a constituency in Merseyside created in 1918 and represented in the House of Commons of the UK Parliament since 1992 by Angela Eagle, a member of the Labour Party.
+Wallasey is a constituency in Merseyside created in 1918 and represented in the House of Commons of the UK Parliament since 1992 by Dame Angela Eagle, a member of the Labour Party.
+She has served as Secretary of State for Environment, Food and Rural Affairs since 2026.

 Boundaries

 Historic

 1918–1950: The County Borough of Wallasey.

 1950–1983: As prior but with redrawn boundaries.

 1983–2010: The Metropolitan Borough of Wirral wards of Leasowe, Liscard, Moreton, New Brighton, Seacombe, and Wallasey.
 The constituency boundaries remained unchanged.

 2010–2024: The Metropolitan Borough of Wirral wards of Leasowe and Moreton East, Liscard, Moreton West and Saughall Massie, New Brighton, Seacombe, and Wallasey.
 The constituency's borders remain unchanged.